AlejandroManzano/Terraform-AWS/README.md

 To start using terraform you need a folder with the file provider.tf where we indicate the provider we are going to use, in this case AWS.

-Every time we add a provider, we use the terraform init command.
+Every time we add a provider, we use command: terraform init.
 Initialization downloads and installs the provider plugin.

 # Built With